National Time Out Day

 Safe Surgery Together: For Every Patient, Every Time

-Use June 10th, National Time Out day, as an opportunity to commemorate your commitment to patient safety.
+Use June 9th, National Time Out Day, as an opportunity to review your time out practice with your entire team.

 National Time Out Day raises awareness about a powerful tool that supports nurses’ ability to speak up for safe practices in the operating room.

 The Time Out Day observance highlights your critical role in patient care and commitment to safety.
 It provides an opportunity to educate your community about this important practice so every individual can be a better-informed patient.

 Time Out Tip

 Schedule a lunch-and-learn among the perioperative team and your facility’s leadership to “walk through” and assess your facility processes that could contribute to wrong-site, wrong-procedure, or wrong-patient surgeries.

 According to the Joint Commission, the most common issues involve:

 - Inconsistent site marking

 - Time Out process errors